Written by Jane Van Dis , OBGYN, and Jennifer Bronsnick, LCSW, Certified Mental Health Integrative Medicine Practitioner

 How is it, though, that something that affects so many women is often unscreened, untreated and ignored?
 There are multiple factors:

-- Stigma: There is the fear that society equates mental health problems with bad parenting with only 10% of men and women getting the care they need.
+• Stigma: There is the fear that society equates mental health problems with bad parenting.
+Only 10% of men and women get the care they need.

 Supporting moms also benefits their babies

-The American College of Obstetricians and Gynecologists recommends that pregnant and postpartum women be screened at least once during prenatal and postnatal care, and many health care providers and systems are doing more; these screenings are now the law in California.
+The American College of Obstetricians and Gynecologists recommends that postpartum care should be an ongoing process.
+Many experts believe that women should be screened at least once during prenatal and postnatal care.
+These screenings are now the law in California.
 When we discuss maternal mental health we often focus solely on postpartum depression but anxiety and psychosis are also essential to diagnose and treat.

-Milk Drunk: Maternal mental health does not always fall into neat categories of black and white diagnoses, but rather shades of grey.
-What advice do you have for those who feel something is just a little off?
+Maternal mental health does not always fall into neat categories of black and white diagnoses, but rather shades of grey.
+What advice do you have for those new moms who feel something is just a little off?

 Jennifer: The symptoms could be feeling worried, nauseous, panic, not wanting to leave the house, or persistent scary thoughts.
 My approach is cognitive behavior, exposure therapy (getting active), psycho-education (why it exists and how the brain works), because I find that once you understand why your body is reacting in the way it is, it’s easier to accept and move forward.
 There is not just one form of treatment, everyone is unique.